 Our General Election Manifesto

-Ahead of the General Election on 8 June, we have launched our General Election Manifesto, calling on the next government to commit to changing the story for pancreatic cancer patients, so people with the disease live a better, longer life.
-You can help us get pancreatic cancer on the election agenda by calling on your parliamentary candidates to support our manifesto.
+Before the last General Election on the 8th June 2017, we have launched our General Election Manifesto, calling on the next government to commit to changing the story for pancreatic cancer patients, so people with the disease live a better, longer life.

 Changing the story for pancreatic cancer

-We call on parliamentarians to change the story for pancreatic cancer patients by:
+We called on parliamentarians to change the story for pancreatic cancer patients by:

 Our current relationship with the European Union provides the UK with access to research funding and expertise, as well as ongoing clinical trials.
 The next government must consider the impact of these benefits on pancreatic cancer patients and families as we embark on a new chapter in Britain’s history. #ResearchAtRisk